haruyuki/CS-Pound/README.md

 | ,time         | Tells you how long before the pound opens                                 | ,time                                                                         |

 ## Usage
-I would prefer if you don't your own instance of my bot, but rather use the already existing instance.
+I would prefer if you don't your run own instance of my bot, but rather use the already existing instance.
 Head to <https://haruyuki.moe/CS-Pound/> and click the button on the top right (or below the title if you're on mobile), to invite the bot to your server.

 ## Contributors